 For ideal aggregation of multiple DL positioning frequency 50MHz+50MHz, performance target [0.2m @ 90%] cannot be achieved in both InF-SH and InF-DH.

 For ideal aggregation of multiple DL positioning frequency 50MHz+50MHz, the performance is worse than 100MHz but better than 50MHz.

+The performance of aggregation of frequency layers degrades if timing offset is increased